meilisearch/documentation/learn/core_concepts/documents.md

 # Documents

 A document is an object composed of one or more fields.
 Each field consists of an **attribute** and its associated **value**.
 Documents function as containers for organizing data, and are the basic building blocks of a Meilisearch database.
-To search for a document, it must first be added to an [index](/learn/core_concepts/indexes.md).
+To search for a document, you must first add it to an [index](/learn/core_concepts/indexes.md).

 ## Structure